 - Leesa is firmer and has more of a latex feel.

 Both mattresses have springy, responsive surfaces, but Casper Wave is a bit softer and more elastic.
-As a result, the Wave has more give.
+As a result, the Wave has a little bit more give.

 Motion Transfer Differences

 Both mattresses do a good job at preventing motion transfer, but the Wave has a slight edge because it is softer.
-I would say that both mattresses can potentially be a good fit for couples.
+I would say that both mattresses can potentially be a good fit for couples who don’t want to be disturbed by their partner’s movements.

 Pick Casper Wave If …